Topasm/FastPolicy/model/critic/README.md

 ## Models

-The implementation offers three different architectures for the noise critic model:
+The implementation offers four different architectures for the noise critic model:

 1. **MLP-based critic** - Flattens the trajectory and processes it through an MLP network.
 2. **Transformer-based critic** - Uses a transformer encoder to process the sequence of states.
 3. **GRU-based critic** - Uses a GRU to encode the sequence of states.
+4. **ModernBERT-based critic** - Uses a modern transformer encoder with SwiGLU activations, attention pooling, and pre-normalization architecture.

 All models can optionally incorporate image features as context to improve their discrimination capability.